Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

 Two people died in their suburban Cheektowaga, New York, homes Friday when emergency crews couldn't reach them in time to treat their medical conditions.
 Others suffered cardiac arrest while shoveling or snow-blowing, Poloncarz said, warning people with heart conditions to avoid shoveling.
 He urged people to stay off the roads and said it was likely the toll from the storm would still rise.

 "Some were found in cars, some were found on the street in snowbanks," Poloncarz said.
-"We know there are people who have been stuck in cars for more than 2 days."
+"We know there are people who have been stuck in cars for more than two days."

-A state of emergency remains in place for all of Erie County on Monday, and Poloncarz said another 8 to 12 inches of snow is expected in the area through Tuesday.
+A state of emergency remains in place for all of Erie County on Monday.

 Freezing conditions and power outages had Buffalo residents scrambling to get to anywhere with heat amid what Hochul called the longest sustained blizzard conditions ever in the city.
 But with streets under a thick blanket of white, that wasn't an option for people like Jeremy Manahan, who charged his phone in his parked car after almost 29 hours without electricity.